aws-samples/simplifying-patient-care-with-a-custom-voice-assistant-using-amazon-lex-v2-blog/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+## Simplify patient care with a custom voice assistant using Amazon Lex

+This GitHub repository contains code meant to be used in the blog Simplify patient care with a custom voice assistant using Amazon Lex.
+Please follow the instructions in the blog to set up your AWS and local environment.

 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See CONTRIBUTING for more information

 ## License

 This library is licensed under the MIT-0 License.
 See the LICENSE file.